LOREN FRYXELL

 About Me

 I am a postdoctoral research fellow in economics at the University of Oxford and the Global Priorities Institute and a non-stipendiary research fellow at Nuffield College.
-I received my Ph.D. in economics from Northwestern University.
+I received a Ph.D. in economics from Northwestern University and bachelor's degrees in economics and computer science from the University of Virginia.

 Feel free to get in touch at loren dot fryxell at economics dot ox dot ac dot uk.